 The main downside of this approach is that this token is valid for just one (1) year and you can only refresh it by using the 7pace Timetracker Web UI.
 If you're writing automation, you should use the next option and get proper access and use refresh tokens for your application.

-1. Perform a POST request to /api/pin/create?api-version=2.
-Returned object contains a PIN and security code - the PIN should be demonstrated to you.
-Now, go to the 7pace Timetracker Web UI to Settings -> Reporting & REST API -> select tab "REST API" -> Connect to an app using PIN.
-Enter your PIN here.
-Please note that your PIN is valid for one (1)minute.
+Please note that your PIN is valid for one (1) minute.
 After your PIN has been entered, this security code is now bound to you, the specific user, and the rest of the OAuth flow can now be executed.

-5. Now you can request a token by performing a POST request to /token endpoint with data described below in "Request definition".
+3. Now you can request a token by performing a POST request to the token endpoint with data described below in "Request definition":

 Request definition: